octobercms/docs/3.x/cms/ajax/live-controls.md

 ## Initializing a Control

-The `init` method establishes the control, including its default configuration and any child elements.
+The `init` method allows you to load the default configuration for the control and configure its child elements.

 ```js
 class extends oc.ControlBase {